 So what exactly is this magical stuff?
-It’s melted butter fat with the milk solids and water removed.
-Because of this the flavor is deeper and richer.
+It’s melted butterfat with the milk solids removed.
+Because of this the flavor is cleaner, richer and more concentrated.

 - Remove from heat then skim the surface with a spoon to remove the foam that has formed on top and discard.

 - Let sit for a few minutes (5 to 10), this allows it to cool a bit and give the milk solids time to settle on the bottom of the pan.

 - Next slowly pour the clear golden liquid into a glass jar or dish, making sure to leave the bottom milky layer behind.
 Discard this layer.

 - Tip: Strain through a cheesecloth to separate.
 A coffee filter will do the trick too.